RobTillaart/RS485/README.md

   - extract from this lib (for now in the library).
   - dynamic receive buffer size?
 - investigate error handling?
+- expand write to other data types?
+- test other platforms
+  - ESP32.

 #### Could

 - setUsPerByte() parameter does not feel 100% (investigate)
+  - rename to begin().
-- improve the examples
+- improve the examples.
-  - master, slave, multi slave
   - add binary protocol example
   - multi-master?
 - add unit tests